nelbs/solaredge-forecast/README.md

 # Solaredge Forecast integration

-Home assistant component that forecasts the total solar energy generation for a specified time period.
+Home assistant component that forecasts the total solar energy generation for a specified time period by using the [solaredge library](https://pypi.org/project/solaredge/)
-The integration utilizes the Python library "SolarEdge." https://pypi.org/project/solaredge/

 ## How to install

-1. Make sure you have [hacs](https://hacs.xyz/) installed
+1. Make sure yo have [hacs](https://hacs.xyz/) installed
 2. Add this repository as custom repository to hacs by going to hacs, integrations, click on the three dots in the upper right corner and click on custom repositories.
 3. In the repository field, fill in the link to this repository (https://github.com/nelbs/solaredge-forcast) and for category, select `Integration`.
 Click on `Add`
 4. Go back to hacs, integrations and add click on the blue button `Exlore and download repositories` in the bottom left corner, search for `Solaredge-Forecast` and install it